About apparent superluminal drives in generic gravity theories: A continuity argument for GR with Null Conditions and its use

 \subsection{Statement and proof of the lemma}

 The following lemma is of fundamental importance for the proof Gao-Wald statement in its original form \cite{gaowald}, and a similar lemma will be important for the present work.
 This lemma assumes that the Null Energy and Null Generic Conditions are fulfilled and that the underlying theory is GR.
-As discussed in the introduction, these null conditions imply that every null geodesic in the space time contains a pair of conjugate points $p$ and $q$ at least.
+As discussed in the introduction, these null conditions imply that every null geodesic in the space time contains at least a pair of conjugate points $p$ and $q$.

-Before going to the lemma and its proof, it is convenient to make a slight notational change.
-The null geodesic defined by the pair $\Lambda=(p, k^\mu)$ will be denoted as $\gamma_\Lambda(\lambda)$ in the following.
+Before describing the proof of this lemma, it is convenient to make a small redefinition of notation.
+In the following, the null geodesic defined by the pair $\Lambda=(p, k^\mu)$ will be denoted as $\gamma_\Lambda(\lambda)$.
 All the quantities depending on this curve such as $G_\gamma(\lambda)$ will be subsequently denoted as $G_\Lambda(\lambda)$ and so on.
 This notation is more adequate for studying the continuity properties of these quantities as functions on the space $S$ defined in (\ref{s})\footnote{Another convenient notation is to denote such quantities as $G(\lambda, \Lambda)$ and so on.
-We decided to use the notation described above instead.}.
+We decided to use the notation described above instead.}. \\

-\begin{lemma}[Continuity argument in GR with Null Conditions] Assume that a given space time $(M, g_{\mu\nu})$ is described by the Einstein equations with matter content satisfying the Null Energy and Null Generic condition.
+\emph{Lemma 1:} Assume that a given space time $(M, g_{\mu\nu})$ is described by the Einstein equations with matter content satisfying the Null Energy and Null Generic condition.
 Consider a pair $\Lambda_0=$($s_0$, $k_0^\mu$) in $S$, and a pair of conjugate points $q_0$ to $p_0$ along $\gamma_{\Lambda_0}(\lambda)$.
 Then, there exists an open set $O$ in $S$ containing $\Lambda_0$ for which the following two properties hold. \\

 a) For every pair $\Lambda=$($p$, $k^\mu$) in $O$, the corresponding geodesic $\gamma_\Lambda(\gamma)$ will posses at least a conjugate point $q_\Lambda$ to $p$, $q_\Lambda \in J_+(p)-I_+(p)$. \\